 Since most of these services offer a limited amount of storage for free, a good trick for those on a budget would be to simply create an account on each platform and enjoy the benefits of the added GBs.

-Cloud storage is getting bigger and more popular each day: with all of us having multiple devices that we use 24/7 and with everything moving online, it makes sense to simply upload your life (or, well, just your photos, music, programs and whatever you want to) in the cloud and have them there, ready to be accessed from your phone, tablet, laptop or home computer as long as you have internet access.
+Cloud storage is getting bigger, better, safer and more popular with each passing day: with all of us having multiple devices that we use 24/7 and with everything moving online, it makes sense to simply upload your life to the cloud.

 This is the first cloud storage that I ever used and it’s been online for years now, meaning that you shouldn’t worry about it shutting down anytime soon (like Copy did a while ago).